aanis434/wallet/README.md

 ## Available Modules:

-In the project, you can find:
+In the project directory, you can find:

     Auth Module
     Expense Module
     Creditor Module
     Report Module

 ### Available Features: